huggingface/blog/musicgen-inference.md

 accelerate>=0.20.3
 ```

-Then, simply uploading these two files to our repository will serve the model.
+Then, simply uploading these two files to our repository will suffice to serve the model.

 ![inference-files](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ie_musicgen/files.png)